Research flow-through location De Twirre

 Where will people live after transit?

 The status holders are linked by COA to different municipalities in the region.
-By the region we mean the municipality of Opsterland and neighboring municipalities, such as Smallingerland and Weststellingwerf.
-After their stay in the transit location, the status holders will be assigned social housing in the municipality to which they are linked.
+By region we mean the municipality of Opsterland and neighboring municipalities.
+For the through-flow location in Beetsterzwaag we cooperate with Smallingerland and Weststellingwerf.
+These may be other municipalities at this possible flow-through location.
+After their stay at the flow-through location, the status holders will be assigned social housing in the municipality to which they are linked.

 How long do people stay?